 What Was the First Cocktail?

 Most experts agree that it’s the Sazerac, though there are some differing accounts.
-It originated in New Orleans in the 1800s with a blend of whiskey, absinthe, bitters, and sugar.
+It originated in New Orleans in the 1800s with a blend of whiskey, absinthe, bitters (see: what are bitters), and sugar.
 It's recognized by many residents of New Orleans as the official cocktail of the "Big Easy."